Curra, Queensland: History

 Curra (Aboriginal name 'Kurui' means grey forest possum).
 The local Aboriginal tribe of the Gympie region and the Mary River Valley are the Kabi Tribe of the Kabi Kabi First Nation language group.

 The first landholder owner was Walter Hay whose cattle station homestead in 1859 was named "Currie" and later changed to Curra.

 During the gold rush era starting in 1867, Curra was a stopover depot at Palmer's Stockholm Hotel at the Nine Mile for travellers between Maryborough and Gympie using Cobb & Co coaches.

 In 1887, 23500 acres of land were resumed from the Curra pastoral run.
 The land was offered for selection for the establishment of small farms on 17 April 1887.

 Curra Provisional School opened on 17 July 1893.
 On 1 January 1909 it became Curra State School.
 It closed in 1961.
 It was at approximately 6 Curra Road (26.0738°S 152.5891°E).

 There was a mine in the Curra Estate Road area and there is a working limestone quarry.

 Curra Post Office opened by 1916 (a receiving office had been open from 1892) and closed in 1977.

-At the 2006 census, Curra had a population of 1,372.

 Curra was once part of Shire of Tiaro but, since 2008, is within the Gympie Region local government area.

 In 2012, the section of the Bruce Highway between Cooroy and Curra was considered to be one of the most dangerous of Queensland roads.

+A new Gympie Bypass, which intersects the existing Bruce Highway at Curra is scheduled to be completed in late-2024.